 International SOS Member Services:

 International SOS is a medical referral service that provides 24/7 medical consultation and emergency services while you’re abroad.
 You will receive an ISOS membership card once you arrive on site.
-You should carry the card with you at all times.
+Carry the card with you at all times.
 More information about ways to utilize the ISOS membership can be found here.

 SU membership number is 11BCPA000177: it will be used to access the ISOS website ; parents/guardians should record the membership number and website address so they also have access.

 Membership includes 24 hour ISOS information services (web or phone) at no charge including: